affableashish/k8s-hands-on/README.md

 To make your app accessible through the browser, you have to create an external service.
 External service opens communication from external sources into your cluster.

+In the example above, you can't access `db-service` from outside the cluster because it's an internal service.

 ### Kubernetes Ingress
 The request goes to the Ingress which forwards it to the Service.
 <img width="700" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/12cc8886-4592-41f3-a543-280e286fafbc">

+Notice how the way you access the app using Ingress (_https://my-app.com_) differs from using External Service (_http://124.89.101.2:8080_).
+[Reference](https://youtu.be/X48VuDVv0do?si=lGg7EqqRyhqnqDcH&t=613).

+This is explained in more detail in its own section below.

 ### Group Pods using Selector
 Managing pods by IP address isn't practical.
 Pod IP addresses change as controllers re-create them, and you might have any number of pods running.